syncfusion-content/wpf-docs/wpf/TimeSpanEdit/Getting-Started.md

 ## Adding control via designer

 The `TimeSpanEdit` control can be added to the application by dragging it from the toolbox and dropping it in a designer view.
-The following assembly references will be added automatically:
+The below assembly added automatically in project:

 * Syncfusion.Shared.WPF.dll